Explore the insights and advice from recent young alumni below.

 Pumpkin-Black Bean Veggie Soup

-One of my new favorites is a Pumpkin-Black Bean Veggie Soup.
+One of my new favorites is Pumpkin -Black Bean Veggie Soup.

 Ingredients:

 Stupidly simple, perfectly tender Mexican chicken.
-I make this for myself once a week.
-It's filling and nutritious for less than $3.25 worth of ingredients
+I make this for myself once a week, since with rice and beans it’s filling and nutritious for less than $3.25 worth of ingredients

 More Recipes

-Make fancy tomato sauce for your pasta: buy a jar of tomato basil tomato sauce, but add ground turkey or beef or cut up Italian sausage, season with salt and pepper.
-Then cook some mushrooms, onions, garlic, tomatoes in some olive oil and heavily season with Italian seasoning, salt, and pepper.
-Combine in a big pot and add the jar sauce and let simmer for a while.
-If you want it hot, add some red pepper flakes!
-'13
+Make fancy tomato sauce for your pasta: Buy a jar of tomato basil tomato sauce but add ground turkey or beef or cutup Italian sausage, season with salt and pepper.
+Then cook some mushrooms, onions, garlic, tomatoes in some olive oil and heavily season with Italian seasoning, salt and pepper.
+Combine in a big pot, add the jar sauce, and let simmer for a while.
+If you want it hot, add some red pepper flakes! ’13

-Pan seared chicken thighs with carrots and onions-cheap, easy, and flavorful.
+Pan seared chicken thighs with carrots and onions—cheap, easy and flavorful.
 Baked salmon with honey mustard and soy sauce glaze.
-Any green vegetable tastes great with just salt, pepper, and a little olive oil.
-Sweet potatoes pie is a super easy and delicious homemade southern dessert.
-Sandwiches are always great and you can jazz them up if you like and try new things like fancy breads and cheeses.
-'13
+Any green vegetable tastes great with just salt, pepper and a little olive oil.
+Sweet potato pie is a super easy and delicious homemade Southern dessert.
+Sandwiches are always great, and you can jazz them up if you like and try new things like fancy breads and cheeses. ’13

-If you're cooking for two, roasting a whole chicken is great: wash the bird, melt some butter over it, chop veggies into the bottom of a roasting pan, put it all in the oven at 450 for 40 minutes face down, take it out and enjoy some crispy back skin, flip the bird and bake for another 40 at 450, test meat temp., remove when done, let rest, enjoy with a grain.
-You can eat legs+thighs the night-of then have breast meat for chicken salad and sandwiches and the wings for a snack.
-It's an easy way to start cooking the kinds of recipes you find in books and get a feel for carving meat, using an oven, and utilizing leftovers.
-'18
+If you’re cooking for two, roasting a whole chicken is great: wash the bird, melt some butter over it, chop veggies into the bottom of a roasting pan, put it all in the oven at 450 for 40 minutes face down, flip the bird and bake for another 40 minutes at 450, test meat temperature, remove when done, let rest, enjoy with a grain.
+You can eat the legs and thighs that night, then have breast meat for chicken salad and sandwiches and the wings for a snack.
+It’s an easy way to start cooking the kinds of recipes you find in books and get a feel for carving meat, using an oven and utilizing leftovers. ’18

 It's not about making everything crazy, but just about combining things.
 I always keep staple items in my fridge that I know I can always reach for and put in something.